-- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and
+- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and thereafter

 GEOG1002.
 Hong Kong: land people and resources (6 credits) GEOG1003.
+Contemporary global environmental issues (6 credits)

+[#] Candidates who opt to declare two major programmes offered by the Faculty of Social Sciences should avoid selecting overlapping pre-requisites.

-Contemporary global environmental issues (6 credits) GEOG1005.
-Map use, reading and interpretation (6 credits) GEOG1012.
-Economic and social development in an urbanizing world (6 credits) GEOG1016.
-Nature conservation for sustainable societies (6 credits) GEOG1017.
-Human geography in a globalizing world (6 credits) GEOG1020.
-Modern maps in the age of big data (6 credits) GEOG1021.
-Geographic issues of Polar Regions (6 credits) GEOG1022.
+GEOG1005.
+Map use, reading and interpretation (6 credits)

+GEOG1012.
+Economic and social development in an urbanizing world (6 credits)

+GEOG1016.
+Nature conservation for sustainable societies (6 credits)

+GEOG1017.
+Human geography in a globalizing world (6 credits)

+GEOG1020.
+Modern maps in the age of big data (6 credits)

+GEOG1021.
+Geographic issues of Polar Regions (6 credits)

+GEOG1022.
 Global change and sustainable development (6 credits)

-- b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):
+b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):

-Faculty of Social Sciences

-Politics and Public Administration

-Psychology

-Social Work and Social Administration

-Sociology

-- 2. Advanced courses (78 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4:

-- a) Disciplinary method courses (a minimum of 6 credits for major) Applicable to 2016-17 intake and thereafter
+- 2. Advanced courses (78 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4: - a) Disciplinary method courses (a minimum of 6 credits for major) Applicable to 2016-17 intake and thereafter